NamGitHub2002/All-in-one-Tools-by-Nam/.github/ISSUE_TEMPLATE/asking.md

 ---
-name: Bug report
+name: Question for features
-about: Create a report to help us improve
+about: Any question for new/old features
-title: New bug!
+title: Question for [features]
-labels: bug
+labels: question
 assignees: NamGitHub2002

 ---